blacklightpy/vaultofknowledge/World Building/Business and Finance/Project Management/The Toyota Way.md

 The Toyota Way is the philosophy behind Toyota Production System (TPS).
 This is a precursor of the lean [[Lean]] project management methodology.
 It was initially called just-in-time, and was later renamed to TPS.

-Toyota's system was built on two pillars of just-in-time inventory management and automated quality control.
+Toyota's system was built on two pillars of just-in-time inventory management and automated quality control with human touch.

 # Principles
 - Kaizen